andyjy/sitehound-site/getting-started.md

 Follow the steps below to install and configure the SiteHound javascript on your website.
 Yay!

-## Overview

 1. Drop the SiteHound tag into your website templates - or via a tag manager.
 2. Use a few lines of Javascript to specify the key events you want to track, based on your site’s URL structure, `<body>` CSS classes, or your own custom script.
-3. Analyse your resultant data - including all SiteHound events and properties - via Mixpanel or any tool you have connected via Segment.
+3. Analyse your data - including all SiteHound events and properties - via Mixpanel or any tool you have connected via Segment.

-### If you already have tracking set up
+## If you already have tracking set up

 SiteHound is compatible with your existing tracking - installing the library should have no adverse effects, and will automatically enhance your existing events with additional properties in addition to the events it tracks automatically.

 ## Installing SiteHound

+To install SiteHound, you just need to add some Javascript to the `<head>` of your website.

+If you use a tag manager, you can paste the scripts below into a custom HTML tag.

+You can use the same scripts (snippets and configuration) on all pages of your site.

-### 1 - Add the Segment.com javascript snippet to your site
+### 1 - Add the Segment.com snippet

+SiteHound relies on the Segment.com snippet to send data to your analytics tooling, so ensure that's included first:

 - **Copy/paste the snippet** from the Segment.com web interface setup page.
   - _The snippet looks like the example below._
   - _Ensure the API key for the correct project is filled out in the call to `analytics.load()`._
 - **Remove the call to `analytics.page()`** that’s included within the Segment snippet by default, as well as any other calls to `analytics.page()`.
-  - _The SiteHound library will take care of recording page views._
+  - _SiteHound will take care of recording page views._

 {% highlight html %}
 <script type="text/javascript">